 “So we let Jonjo go scot-free?”

 “Forget about it.
 Send the girl to me.
 I should be able to straighten her out.
 That is not your job.
-If you want to change the world get serious with your business.
-Get rid of those morons you put there for a start.
+If you don’t get back with me or find yourself abother girlfriend soon, for hevens sake stop spending time with her.
 A word is enough…”

 “See, you even call me her name.”